'Fortnite' season seven adds planes, custom weapons and lots of ice

 I don't want to undersell this, but if you've been looking to play as a swole Father Christmas, Epic Games' latest Fortnite update has got you covered.
 Season seven of the battle royale shooter has arrived, bringing with it weapon customization, a brand new icy biome, a bunch of new skins and even a new vehicle: planes.

-In order to keep things fresh, Epic has gone all out.
+In order to keep things fresh, Epic has mixed things up.
 Having teased the arrival of a frozen wasteland over the past few weeks, season seven kicks off with a giant iceberg slamming into the island, transforming the south west corner of the island by giving many beloved locations -- including Tilted Towers -- a welcome winter makeover.

-New areas, including the Frosty Flights and Expedition outposts will also offer new and interesting places to drop, as well as providing access to Stormwing planes, which extend combat to the skies.
+New Frosty Flights, Polar Peak, Happy Hamlet and Expedition outposts will offer unique and interesting places to drop, as well as providing access to Stormwing planes, which extend combat to the skies.
 Suddenly, those (overpowered) turrets -- added in a recent weekly update -- make a lot more sense.

 Any new season wouldn't be complete without the arrival of new skins, which include Santa-a-like character "Sergeant Winter" and The Ice King.
 This time around, Epic has launched custom vehicle and weapon skins called Wraps, as well as additional pets and more toys.